nafrye/sqlalchemy-challenge/README.md

 I had two areas of trouble:
 1. the bar chart - specifically not including every date on the x-axis as a label
-2. computing minimums, maximums, and means for certain date ranges from the landing page
+2. computing means for certain date ranges from the landing page